Yvonne Jegede

 Yvonne Jegede is a Nigerian actress, film producer, model, and television personality; notable for producing 3 is Company.
-She rose to prominence after she made a cameo appearance in the music video African Queen by 2Face Idibia alongside Annie Macaulay.
+She rose to prominence after she made a cameo appearance in the music video "African Queen" by 2Face Idibia alongside Annie Macaulay.

 Early life and education

-Yvonne Jegede was born in Agenebode, Edo State, Nigeria on the 25th of August, 1983.
-She had her primary and secondary education in Lagos State Nigeria before proceeding to the University of Cyprus, where she graduated with a bachelor's degree in International Relations.
+Yvonne Jegede was born in Agenebode, Edo State, south-south Nigeria on the 25th of August 1983.
+She had her primary education in Lagos State,and secondary education in Langtang, Plateau State,Nigeria, before proceeding to the Girne American University, where she graduated with a bachelor's degree in International Relations.

 Career

 Yvonne Jegede started her movie career in 2004 when she featured in the Nollywood movie Missing Angels.
-Her first major camera debut came up in 2005 with her appearance in the now popular music video African Queen by 2Face Idibia.
-After her University education in 2012, she came back to Nollywood and starred in movies like Okafor's Law, Single and Married, 10 Days in Sun City among others.
+Her first major camera debut came up in 2005 with her appearance in the now popular music video for "African Queen" by 2Face Idibia.
+After her university education in 2012, she came back to Nollywood and starred in movies including Okafor's Law, Single and Married and 10 Days in Sun City.

 In 2015, she produced her first movie 3 is Company where she starred as the lead character.

-In late 2016, she was the cover in the wedding edition of Genevieve Nnaji's magazine.
+In late 2016, she was the cover in the wedding edition of Genevieve Magazine.

 Personal life

-On 1 November 2021, Yvonne Jegede, who is a single mother celebrated her Son, Xavier Jegede third birthday and she declared on her Instagram page that life without her son is meaningless and that having him made her stronger.
-She also showered series of prayer and praises on her child.
+On 1 November 2021, Yvonne Jegede, who is a single mother, celebrated the third birthday of her son, and spoke of his importance in her life.